This guide provides information on how to troubleshoot and resolve V-Ray GPU crashes causing the following error messages:

 Root causes and solutions

-CUDA and Optix errors may be encounter during production or interactive rendering with the V-Ray GPU render engine.
+CUDA and Optix errors may be encountered during production or interactive rendering with the V-Ray GPU render engine.
 They may be caused by several different factors, more information about each of them could be found below.

-Please follow the troubleshooting steps below in order starting from Step 1.
+Note: Please follow the troubleshooting steps below in order starting from Step 1.

 1. Using a not verified GPU driver version.